joaovitor123jv/zig-learning/03-recursion/README.md

 # What is expected to happen?

 The program should execute, and the tests should pass.
-The expected message on `zig test main.zig` is 'All 2 tests passed'.
+The expected message on `zig test main.zig` is 'All 6 tests passed'.

 Here we start to do cool things.
 In this step I write (once more) the classical fibonacci recursion example, to get a grasp of the language behavior.

+Zig seems to be pretty similar to C, so I have implemented the same function in C, using the same method for comparing the two languages.
+Please note we are not measuring performance here, the `zig run main.zig` first builds, then executes, while the `./a.exe` just runs the already compiled binary.

+To execute the C version, build it with `gcc main.c -o a.exe`, then execute `./a.exe`.